COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Intraocular Lens (IOL) Implants

 The most common replacement is an IOL.
-Before having surgery, review with your doctor the advantages and disadvantages of each type of replacement lens.
+Before having surgery, review with your doctor the pros and cons of each type of replacement lens.
 A variety of IOL types are available.
 Your doctor can help you choose the type that may work best for you.

 An IOL is placed inside the eye during surgery.
 Corrective glasses may be needed after surgery for reading and close work.
-But they are not as thick and heavy as traditional cataract glasses.
+But they aren't as thick and heavy as traditional cataract glasses.

 Studies are being done to find the age at which children can benefit from an IOL.
 If your child needs cataract surgery, talk with your eye specialist (preferably a pediatric ophthalmologist) about what current studies are showing about the use of IOLs in children.